 Before I go into detail about the Anna Westin Act I thought it would be interesting for readers to learn how the “dream” of eating disorder legislation became a reality.

 Legislation was made possible through The Eating Disorders Coalition (EDC), an organization based in Washington D.C. that is on a mission to advance the recognition of eating disorders as a public health priority throughout the United States.
-The EDC was formed 16 years ago by a group of six organizations as a way to bring eating disorder issues to the attention of policymakers in our nation’s capitol.
-I am an original member, past president and current board member of the EDC.
+The EDC was formed 16 years ago by a group of six organizations as a way to bring eating disorder issues to the attention of policymakers in our nation’s capital.
+I am an original member, past president, and current board member of the EDC.
 We are now a group with nearly 50 member organizations and hundreds of individual members.
 In addition to utilizing grassroots advocates to help us accomplish our goals, the EDC employs a policy team that has over 25 years of experience working on mental health issues on Capitol Hill.
-We understand the good, the bad and the ugly of politics.
+We understand the good, the bad, and the ugly of politics.

-Developing, introducing and finally passing federal legislation is complex, time-consuming and can be frustrating.
+Developing, introducing, and finally passing federal legislation is complex, time-consuming, and can be frustrating.
 One fun way to introduce you to D.C. politics is to invite you to review a short film that you probably watched in middle school.
 Do you remember, “I’m Just a Bill”?
 Check it out on YouTube for a blast from the past!!

 Before new legislation is introduced, there are countless planning meetings and hours of work that take place behind the scenes.
 Hours of discussions and hundreds of revisions take place before a proposed bill is ready to be “shopped around” in Congressional offices.
 Finding sponsors who will support a proposed bill is necessary and can be difficult.
 Once a potential lead sponsor is identified, a new round of meetings takes place before a bill is given the go-ahead to be introduced in the House or the Senate.
 This process is arduous and can take many months or even years.
-It requires patience, building relationships, negotiations and accepting compromise.
+It requires patience, building relationships, negotiations, and accepting compromise.

 The EDC had a comprehensive bill called the Federal Response to Eliminate Eating Disorders Act (FREED) that was introduced in 2009 before we started working on the Anna Westin Act.
 FREED was the first comprehensive bill specific to eating disorders in US history.
 The EDC held two national policy conferences that brought together patients, families, providers, researchers, education/prevention experts, and advocates to create the first draft of the bill.
 At that time, both houses of Congress favored passing sweeping legislation that addressed mental health issues.
 However, the political climate changed in Washington D.C.
 In order to get a bill introduced that had any chance of passing, we also had to change.